siladu/beku-timestamp/README.md

 ## Setup

+Using besu branch from https://github.com/hyperledger/besu/pull/4758

+Build besu and teku (master branch) respectively with `./gradlew installDist`

 Set 2 environment variables, to find besu and teku binaries.
 These are the locations of the applications that will be run in the start scripts.

 ```